khalili-samani/projects/asx_trading_agent/README.md

 # Agent 4 — generate final recommendations (also re-runs Agents 2 and 3 internally)
 python agents/strategy_agent.py

+# Agent 5 — generate daily briefing (also re-runs Agents 2, 3 and 4 internally)
+python agents/report_writer_agent.py
 ```

 The database file `asx_market_data.db` is created automatically on first run.
+Reports are saved to the `reports/` folder as `asx_brief_YYYYMMDD.md`.

 ---